-Tytos became Lord of Casterly Rock and Warden of the West in 244 AC.
-Tytos had the desire to be loved, and as such was willing to forgive people quickly.
-Many saw this as a weakness, and as such, many of Tytos's bannermen and merchants from Lannisport and Kayce borrowed from him without paying their debts.
-Through her brothers, Lady Ellyn Tarbeck borrowed fold from House Lannister as well, and used it to restore the crumbling Tarbeck Hall.
-The power of House Lannister grew less, and even beyond the westerlands people began to realise the Lannisters were no longer to be feared.
-As such, Tytos betrothed his daughter Genna to Emmon Frey, the second son of Lord Walder Frey, in 252 AC, only to please Walder.
-Upon hearing the announcement, Lord Roger Reyne left the hall in anger, while his sister Ellyn laughed aloud.
-Tytos's eldest son, Tywin, spoke out against the wedding because he thought it an uneven match.
-Tytos later sent Tywin to King's Landing to serve as a royal cupbearer at King Aegon V Targaryen's court and another son, Kevan, to Castamere.
+Tytos became the Lord of Casterly Rock and Warden of the West in 244 AC at the death of Lord Gerold.
+Tytos desired to be loved, and as such was willing to forgive people quickly.
+Many saw this as a weakness, and as such, many of Tytos's bannermen and merchants from Lannisport and Kayce borrowed money from him without paying their debts.
+Through her brothers, Lady Ellyn borrowed gold from House Lannister as well, which she used to restore the crumbling Tarbeck Hall.
+The power of House Lannister grew less, and even beyond the westerlands people began to realize the Lannisters were no longer to be feared.

 Ser Tywin Lannister remained determined to defeat the disloyal vassals of House Lannister.
 In 261 AC, less then a year after the exchange of captives, Tywin sent ravens to Tarbeck Hall and Castamere demanding answers for their crimes at Casterly Rock.
 As he had expected, Lord Roger and Ser Reynard Reyne, as well Lord Walderan and Lady Ellyn Tarbeck, rose in rebellion, renouncing their fealthy to Casterly Rock.